Or perhaps you feel there is no leeway, and cheating in marriage is cheating in any shape or form.

 However, States like Massachusetts consider cheating to be a felony that can land your straying spouse with $500 worth of fines and up to 3 years in jail.

 Laws vary greatly by country and state.
 Sometimes, things you consider as a grievous break in your marriage vows may not be recognized by the court system.

 Common questions regarding adultery and the law

 Most states consider physical acts of sex to fall under infidelity regardless of what gender the marriage mate is cheating with.

-If you are dealing with the fallout from an affair you may want to pursue infidelity therapy to regain control of your life either with or without your partner.
+If you are dealing with the fallout from an affair, you may want to pursue infidelity therapy to regain control of your life, either with or without your partner.